eiffelcsy/OOP-project/CONTRIBUTING.md

 # Contributing Guide

 This README explains how the project is structured, where and how to add code, and how to keep things consistent.
-It is intended to be used as a guide for teammates who are new to Spring Boot and Java web application development.

 ## Table of Contents